Jacquou2/Thesis/README.md

 # geordrak2

 # Ethereum Performance tests
-In this repo the bloom filter retrieval method and the brute force retrieval method are compared
+In this repo the bloom filter retrieval method and the brute force retrieval method are compared.
+Three test are presented here.

 ## Performance tests specifications
 This repo is about viewing the performance of the Element retrieval in a blockchain.